 However, there are some folk who are willing to go the extra mile to help grow all things Pedagoo.
 Content on Pedagoo.org and our associated social media accounts is maintained by a small team of moderators.

 As well as looking after the online content, this group of enthusiastic teachers are also often found organising events and TeachMeets to help grow the community.
 You can contact the moderator team at firstname.lastname@example.org

-If you would like to become a moderator you can apply by filling out the following form.
+If you would like to become a moderator you can apply by dropping us an email.
 Please note, being a Pedagoo moderator is a relatively substantial commitment.
 You will be looking after the site and social media accounts for a week at a time, taking turns with the rest of the team.
 This includes:

 - Sending out tweets to promote #PedagooFriday on a Thursday evening and then on the Friday itself.

 - Retweeting #PedagooFriday tweets and encouraging folk to write posts on Pedagoo.org

 - Responding to activity on our Twitter and Facebook accounts.

 - Moderating and publishing new posts on Pedagoo.org